paladin-t/b8/docs/manual.md

 * Map: up to 128x64 tiles per layer, up to 4 layers (including a layer of logic mark) per page
 * Gamepad: 6 buttons for each pad (D-Pad + A/B), up to 8 players

-### Cartridge library
+### Disk library

-All cartridges are stored in a library directory on disk, each cartridge has its own sub directory for all code and data.
+All disks are stored in a library directory on disk, each disk has its own sub directory for all code and data.
 The default root path of library on Windows is "C:\Users\YourName\Documents\BASIC8\".

 ### Configuration